nocapro/tool-generation-protocol/dev-docs/repomix.md

       description: 'Execute a tool inside the secure Sandbox.',
       parameters: ExecToolParams,
       execute: async ({ path, args }) => {
+        // Security: Ensure args are serializable (no functions, no circular refs)
+        // This prevents the agent from trying to pass internal objects to the guest. try {
+          JSON.stringify(args);
+        } catch {
+          throw new Error("Arguments must be serializable JSON.");
+        }

         const code = await kernel.vfs.readFile(path);

         // The sandbox takes care of safety, timeout, and memory limits